tamilselvanarjun/auto-ed/docs/mod1.rst

 selected `h`, there is an error of :math:`10^{-4}`!
 This is pretty far away from machine precision and it happened because `h` is too small.

-Check out :Exercise 1:`v-exercises` for another example motivating the use of automatic differentiation.
+Check out `Exercise 1 <#v-exercises>`_ for another example motivating the use of automatic differentiation.

 Automatic differentiation is not symbolic differentiation.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 *Symbolic differentiation* computes exact expressions for derivatives using expression trees.
-As seen in the function in Demo 1, exact expressions for derivatives can quickly become complex, which can somtimes make computing derivatives in this manner computationally inefficient.
+As seen in the function in `Demo
+1 <#demo-1-errors-in-the-finite-difference-method>`_, exact expressions for derivatives can quickly become complex, which can sometimes make computing derivatives in this manner computationally inefficient.

+Now, to summarize what we have learned so far:

 * **Automatic differentiation is a procedure that computes derivatives to machine precision without explicitly forming an expression for the derivative.
 It relies on application of the ideas of the chain rule to decompose complex functions into